 In 1973 the Whitlam government established the first separate department, the Department of Aboriginal Affairs (DAA).
 It employed Aboriginal people and took the reigns of the CAA from 3 non-Aboriginal men and the functions from the small and hidden department of OAA.
 The department role was to provide advice directly to the government on Aboriginal affairs, and implement and administer the Aboriginal affairs policy for government.

 For the first time, Aboriginal people had a voice of self-determination.

-In 1972 the Whitlam government introduced the first national body elected by Aboriginal people the National Aboriginal Consultative Committee (NACC) whose main role was advisory only.
+In September 1973 the Whitlam government introduced the first national body elected by Aboriginal people the National Aboriginal Consultative Committee (NACC) whose main role was advisory only.
 Australia was divided up into 36 regions and 36 Aboriginal people were elected by their own people to be the Voice to Parliament.

 Despite its short life the NACC was important for Aboriginal self-determination.
 "We learnt how to negotiate, debate and work with government," says Delephene Fraser, Indigenous advisor at Department of Veteran Affairs.
 "We also learnt that the government can shut things down if government is not happy with its running or administrational processes."

 1977 – National Aboriginal Conference

 The federal government established the National Aboriginal Conference (NAC) in 1977.
 On 12 November 1977, members elected 35 representatives throughout Australia.